syl20bnr/spacemacs/doc/DOCUMENTATION.md

 ## Micro-states

 `Spacemacs` defines a wide variety of `micro-states` (temporary overlay maps) where it makes sense.
-This prevent from repetitive and tedious presses on the
+This prevents one from doing repetitive and tedious presses on the
 <kbd>SPC</kbd> key.

 When a `micro-state` is active, a documentation is displayed in the minibuffer.